Changmiania: Discovery and naming

 The taxon is represented by two near-complete articulated skeletons: the holotype specimen, PMOL AD00114; and a referred specimen, PMOL LFV022.
 These remains were discovered in the Barremian age, 123.2 million years old, Lujiatun Beds of the Yixian Formation by local farmers and partially prepared.
 They were acquired by the Paleontological Museum of Liaoning at Shenyang, which completed the preparation.
 No indications were found that the fossils had been tampered with by fossil thieves.
-The perfect life-like positions of these specimens suggest that they were buried alive, possibly in their own burrows.
+The perfect life-like positions of these specimens suggest that they were buried alive, possibly in their own burrows due to a volcanic eruption.

 In 2020, the type species Changmiania liaoningensis was named and described by Yang Yuqing, Wu Wenhao, Paul-Emile Dieudonné and Pascal Godefroit.
 The generic name is derived from 長眠 (cháng mián), "eternal sleep" in Chinese, referring to the possible sleep position the fossils were found in.
 The specific name refers to the provenance from Liaoning.